karl-joan/text2art-gan/README.md

 # text2art-gan
 Project aimed to create a GAN, that is able to generate art just from text descriptions.
+The project can be accessed from [GitLab](https://gitlab.com/karl-joan/text2art-gan) or [GitHub](https://github.com/karl-joan/text2art-gan).

 ## CUB
 <img src="paper/images/lisa1_eng.png" width="650px"/>